-At North Shore, "Live and Serve" is more than just a motto—it's something our students embrace in their learning and embody through their action.
+At NSCD, "Live and Serve" is more than just a motto—it's something our students embrace in their learning and embody through their action.
 For nearly a century, our service program has fostered student ownership and leadership.

 In classes, teachers implement service learning, a practice that links classroom learning and service activities to empower students as ethical citizens.
 Other projects are student driven, taking place outside the classroom through student government, clubs or other activities.
 We endeavor to build strong, reciprocal relationships with our service partners.
 And our students are encouraged to see service as a lifelong endeavor that prepares them to become "self-confident, ethical citizens of the world," described in our mission.